Bikoil/Lua-stuff/README.md

 - I run my code on replit as the project has some elements from its AI.

 # Where are the places that this is hosted in
+*Keep in mind that github is more up to date than any of the others.*
 - Github - Gitlab - Gitkraken